 The accompanying unaudited consolidated financial statements and related notes have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim unaudited consolidated financial information.
 Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete consolidated financial statements.
 The unaudited consolidated financial statements furnished reflect all adjustments (consisting of normal recurring adjustments) which are, in the opinion of management, necessary for a fair statement of the results for the interim periods presented.
 Interim results are not necessarily indicative of the results for the full year.
-These unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements of the Company for the year ended October 31, 2017.
+These unaudited consolidated financial statements of the Company for the year ended October 31, 2017.